slingshot-finance/RockPaperScissors-test-project/README.md

 - How can you entice players to play, knowing that they may have their funds stuck in the contract if they face an uncooperative player?
 - Include any tests using Hardhat.

 Now fork this repo and do it!
-Good luck!
+When you're done, please send an email to zak@slingshot.finance with a link to your fork or join the [Slingshot Discord channel](https://discord.gg/JNUnqYjwmV) and let us know.

+Happy hacking!